SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 The Private Workspaces Shared with Everyone is **a tenant-wide policy and can be automated without task delegation**.
 That means no tasks are created to resolve this policy, and no emails are sent to collaborators.

-By default, the Private Workspaces Shared with Everyone policy is set to Resolve Manually, which means you can manually resolve the policy vulnerability on the Security & Compliance Dashboard when it is detected.
+By default, the Private Workspaces Shared with Everyone policy is set to **Resolve Manually**, which means the vulnerability is flagged on the Security and Compliance Dashboard, where manual actions can be taken to resolve it.

-If the policy is set to **Resolve Automatically**, Syskit Point **automatically resolves the vulnerability** by removing access via Everyone / Everyone except external users / All users.
+If the policy is set to **Resolve Automatically**, Syskit Point **automatically resolves the vulnerability** by removing access granted to Everyone, Everyone except external users, and All users groups.

 The private workspaces shared with everyone **are still detected** as a part of the Security and Compliance checks feature. **This means that Syskit Point detects a vulnerability in a workspace** based on the applied policy, but it does not create tasks or send any emails to collaborators.